 Use naloxone auto-injection as ordered by your doctor.
 Read all information given to you.
 Follow all instructions closely.

 - It is given as a shot into a muscle or into the fatty part of the skin.

 - If you will be giving yourself the shot, your doctor or nurse will teach you how to give the shot.

 - Be sure you know how to use before an emergency happens.
 Read the package insert and instructions for use that come with naloxone auto-injection.
-If you have any questions about how to use this medicine, talk with the doctor or pharmacist.
+If you have any questions about how to use naloxone auto-injection, talk with the doctor or pharmacist.

 - Someone else may have to give naloxone auto-injection.
-Be sure others know where this medicine is stored and how to give it if needed.
+Be sure others know where naloxone auto-injection is stored and how to give it if needed.

 - Jab straight into the outer thigh as you have been told.
 This medicine may be given through clothes if needed.
 Inject and hold for as long as you were told.

-- Do not use this medicine if the solution changes color, is cloudy, or has particles.
+- Do not use naloxone auto-injection if the solution changes color, is cloudy, or has particles.
 Get a new one.